How To Build Brand Awareness With Email Marketing Campaigns

 Why Brand Awareness Matters?

 - Mark of quality.
 Over time, Apple has become synonymous with quality.
-Even when the company announces a product with average specifications, people flock to the stores to acquire it
+Even when the business announces a product with average specifications, people flock to the stores to acquire it

 - Attracts new customers.
 Apple’s reputation in society makes everyone want to try one of its products for themselves, irrespective of the price tag.
 The burgeoning demand is reflected in Apple’s shares, which hit an all-time high in 2020.
 To attract even more buyers, Apple relies on word-of-mouth referrals from satisfied existing customers